odewahn/boston-docker-meetup/README.md

 <img width="400" src="images/clypd-offices.jpg"/>

+## Twitter

+Use `#dockerhackday` as the tag.

 ## Confirmed Lightning Talks

 After lunch and the livestream, we have the following confirmed lightning talks (between 5-15 minutes):

-* [Brian Fallik](https://www.linkedin.com/pub/brian-fallik/0/303/767) from clypd(http://clypd.com/) on how clypd uses Docker to streamline their testing process. *~5-10 minutes*
+* [](https://www.linkedin.com/in/andreimackenzie) from clypd(http://clypd.com/) on how clypd uses Docker to streamline their testing process.
 * [Elias Torres](http://www.eliastorres.com/) from [Hubspot](http://www.hubspot.com/).
-A short talk and demo about [Singularity](https://github.com/HubSpot/Singularity), a Mesos scheduler (HTTP API and webapp) for running mesos tasks—long running processes, one-off tasks, and scheduled jobs. *~5-10 minutes*
+A short talk and demo about [Singularity](https://github.com/HubSpot/Singularity), a Mesos scheduler (HTTP API and webapp) for running mesos tasks—long running processes, one-off tasks, and scheduled jobs.
+This was a dry-run for his presentation next week at AWS re:Invent.
 * [Paul Lam](https://twitter.com/quantisan) from [Spokepoint](http://www.spokepoint.com/).
-Paul will present a short talk on using Fig for Developing Microservices.
-Fig is a big part of the new Docker release. *~10 minutes*
+Paul presented on [Fig for Developing Microservices](http://www.slideshare.net/quantisan/2014-docker-boston-fig-for-developing-microservices).
+Fig is a big part of the new Docker release, and Paul's presentation makes a compelling case about how to streamline your architecture and workflows.